 Dr. Chuck Lippy, Organist

-We are a group of Episcopalians who are continuing with The Episcopal Church under the leadership of our Vicar, The Rev. Jean McGraw.
+We are a group of Episcopalians who are continuing with The Episcopal Church under the leadership of our Priest-in-charge, the Rev. Michael Shaffer.
 We are part of The Episcopal Church in South Carolina.
 We are a diverse group of believers who find strength in being together at the table and then going into the world to share God's love.